Midtown Area Plan

 General Aligning Principles: Midtown Planning Area

-- Foster Complete Neighborhoods: Cultivate connected and safe neighborhoods with convenient access to the goods, services and a wide variety of housing that meets the needs of all ages and abilities.
+- Complete, connected and safe neighborhoods: Areas with convenient access to the goods, services and a wide variety of housing that meets the needs of all ages and abilities.
+This includes sidewalks and trails, as well as street improvements that enhance the aesthetics and experience of Midtown.

 District 1: Gateway District